 At Harrow Way we provide a cashless cafeteria service on a daily basis at morning break-time and lunch.
 Hot snacks are available every day and a two week menu rota is operated.
-The caterers HC3S work in partnership with the school and are widening and highlighting the healthier options on the menu to help students make the best choices for a healthy life.
+The caterers, HC3S, work in partnership with the school and are widening and highlighting the healthier options on the menu to help students make the best choices for a healthy life.
+In partnership with HC3S, Harrow Way has introduced a cashless catering system, meaning that no money is used at the point of sale.